Bipolar Disorder and Addiction

 People who use substances may experience a decrease in symptoms initially and therefore feel they are coping with these symptoms.
 But in the long run they may be putting themselves at more risk.
 Chronic abuse and withdrawal tend to affect mood, which can lead to increased substance abuse and eventually dependence.3

 Another theory suggests that chronic substance use may “unmask” bipolar disorder.
-This means that using a substance may lead to an increase in severity of bipolar disorder symptoms that might otherwise not have been noticeable.3
+This means that using a substance may lead to an increase in severity of bipolar disorder symptoms that might otherwise not have been noticeable.3 Concerned about your substance use?
+Take a free online substance abuse assessment today.

 When someone struggles with both a substance use disorder and bipolar disorder, it’s called a dual diagnosis.
 These diagnoses can be very complex and have serious outcomes.
 For example, research has found that people with bipolar disorder who also struggle with substance use may have an earlier age of onset of manic, hypomanic, or depressive episodes; have more frequent hospitalizations; and have other psychiatric disorders, such as anxiety or conduct disorders.3